BryanSchuetz/mcp/all-project-pages/ukraine-promoting-integrity-in-the-public-sector-activity-pro-integrity.md

   addresses the root causes of corruption and tackles corruption risks at the national institutional level, at the local government level, and in issues related to Ukraine’s recovery and reconstruction
-contract-start-year: 2023
+start: 2023
-contract-end-year: 2027
+end: 2027
-client: U.K. Foreign, Commonwealth & Development Office and U.S. Agency for International Development
+client: U.K. Foreign, Commonwealth & Development Office and U.S. Government
 solutions:
 - Governance
 - Anti-corruption, Transparency, and Accountability